+The Miranda decision, however, does not apply outside of criminal cases.
 Because immigration proceedings are considered “civil,” not criminal, proceedings, Miranda does not apply, despite the fact that noncitizens arrested by ICE or CBP may not know their rights and may confront an intimidating atmosphere during interrogation.
+The government, nonetheless, has provided by regulation that officers must inform noncitizens of some Miranda-like warnings: immigration officials must tell noncitizens the reason for their arrest, that anything they say can be used against them in subsequent proceedings, and that they have the right to an attorney at no cost to the government.

 These warnings are less expansive than those outlined in Miranda.
 However, even basic advisals of procedural rights can ensure a fair arrest process – or they could, if the warnings were provided before questioning started.
 Yet according to a 2011 decision by the Board of Immigration Appeals, the warnings need not be provided to a noncitizen facing deportation until after she has been interrogated.
 At that point, the officers already may have obtained all of the information they plan to use in an immigration hearing, and discouraging coercive questioning becomes a moot point.